 In Autumn 2018, we partnered with Professor Jeff Hou to conduct a study on Hing Hay Park and Donnie Chin International Children’s Park.
 The goal of the evaluations was to understand how the parks have been performing, how they serve different users, including residents, visitors, and different age groups in particular, and what the continued challenges are, as well as areas for improvement.
 Please find the full study here.

-2018 CID LIGHTING STUDY
+CID LIGHTING STUDY (2018)

 The full 2018 CID Lighting Study report is now available in EnglishChinese, and Vietnamese.
 The purpose of this study is to develop an action plan for improving the neighborhood lighting.
 Good lighting should encourage more evening activity, especially for pedestrians and retail businesses, and may increase the perception of the CID as a safe and welcoming environment for all.
 Funding for this study is provided by the City of Seattle’s Office of Economic Development.

-COMMUNITY CROSSWALKS
+LITTLE SAIGON COMMUNITY CROSSWALKS (2017)

 In the heart of the Little Saigon neighborhood, a total of four decorative community crosswalks will be installed at the intersection of 12th Ave S and S Jackson St. The crosswalks will improve pedestrian safety at a busy intersection as well as contribute a cultural marker to Little Saigon.
 A local Vietnamese American designer was selected by a committee of community representatives to work with the Little Saigon community to come up with a design.
 The crosswalks are slated to be completed later in 2017.